 But, on the emotional level – what exactly is that ossified bone?
 What is it that’s stuck in his craw and won’t let him take anything in – whether it’s food or love.
 Or help.
 No, Salvador won’t accept help.
 And, clearly, Mercedes (Nora Navas) – his loyal assistant and friend – tries.
 She cares about him.
 Sticks by his side.

 But, Salvador has turned sour.
 He’s shut himself down.
 Refuses not only help – but hope.
 And, in many people who have been hurt by love – refusing to hope is the key.
 Hope feels dangerous.
 Yet, why?

 If Salvador hopes, he might get hurt again.
 He could lose someone if he lets himself love.
 Or, maybe, if he tries to create; looks for success and acceptance, he might fail.

 That’s what Salvador fears the most.
 Failure and loss.
 And, those fears have ruined his creativity.
 All tied up in his earliest pain – the belief that he’s failed his mother.
 That her disappointment; her bitter complaints; her unhappiness – are because of him.

 This is the block in his throat.
 Doubts about whether he’s a good- enough son.
 About what comes out of him.
 His feelings; choices of love; his creative work; his anger.

 And, his guilt.

-Should Salvador Feel Guilty?
-Was He A “Bad” Son?
+Was Salvador A “Bad” Son?

 All these feelings and doubts are stuck in his throat where they’re not allowed to emerge.
 And, they’ve ossified there.
 With his emotional pain, his inability to express it openly – turned to constant physical agonies – Salvador has become immobilized.